What's New

 Keyboard Shortcuts

-• R key - Mark as Radius (R)
+• R key - Toggle Radius mode (R)

-• C key - Mark as Chamfer (C)
+• C key - Toggle Chamfer mode (C)

 OCR Redo (Doesn't Count Against Limit)